JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 # Quickstart

-A basic geostatistical workflow often consists of three steps:
+A geostatistical workflow often consists of three steps:

 1. Manipulation of geospatial data
 2. Definition of geostatistical problem